-8.2 Public consultation
+8.2 Public comments

-Once the formulation is approved, the PCEM is opened for public consultation at www.cercarbono.com, which links to the PCEM file on the registry platform, which remains open for 30 calendar days.
-Comments received in the consultation are processed by Global Zero Waste and Cercarbono, addressed by the PCEM and become part of the PCEM file on the EcoRegistry platform.
+Once the formulation is approved, the public comment period of the PCEM starts at www.cercarbono.com, which links to the PCEM file on the registry platform and remains open for 30 calendar days.
+Comments received in this period are processed by Global Zero Waste and Cercarbono, addressed by the PCEM and become part of the PCEM file on the EcoRegistry platform.

-See Procedures of the Voluntary Circular Economy Programme for more information.
+See Procedures of the Voluntary Programme on Circular Economy for more information.